ai-building-blocks/process-files-service/README.md

    DESTINATION_BUCKET=your-destination-bucket
    CONVERTER_SERVICE_URL=http://localhost:8000/convert
    ```

-3. Start the service:
+6. Start the service:
    ```bash
    uvicorn src.main:app --reload
    ```

-4. Start the worker (in a separate terminal):
+7. Start the worker (in a separate terminal):
    ```bash
    python src/worker.py
    ```

+Note: Always ensure you're in the virtual environment (step 3) before running any commands.
+You'll know you're in the virtual environment when you see (.venv) at the start of your terminal prompt.

 ## API Endpoints